Said Nursi: Early life ("Old Said" period)

-Enraged by a newspaper report claiming that William Gladstone, the British Secretary for Colonies, stated in the parliament: "so long as the Muslims have the Qur’an we shall be unable to dominate them.
+During this time his piety was outraged when he read a newspaper report claiming that William Gladstone, the British Secretary for Colonies, had told the British parliament that "so long as the Muslims have the Qur’an we shall be unable to dominate them.
 We must either take it from them or make them lose their love of it."
-Said allegedly declared: "I shall prove and demonstrate to the world that the Quran is an undying, inexhaustible Sun!", and set out to write his comprehensive Risale-i Nur, a collection of Said Nursi's own commentaries and interpretations of the Quran and Islam, as well as writings about his own life.
+Nursi allegedly declared: "I shall prove and demonstrate to the world that the Quran is an undying, inexhaustible Sun!", and set out to write his comprehensive Risale-i Nur, a collection of Said Nursi's own commentaries and interpretations of the Quran and Islam, as well as writings about his own life.

 World War I

-After World War I started, Russia attacked the Eastern part of Turkey.
-Nursi with his students established a volunteer brigade to resist the invasion.
-In the First World War, he would enter the trenches himself despite heavy shelling which earned him the admiration of the troops he commanded.
+When the Ottoman Empire entered the war, Russia attacked the Eastern part of Turkey.
+Nursi with his students established a volunteer brigade to resist the invasion, and he served in the 3rd Army as a brigade commander.
+During the War, Nursi would reportedly enter the trenches himself despite heavy shelling, earning him the admiration of the troops he commanded.
 It was during these experiences that he allegedly wrote his Quranic commentary, İşârâtü'l-İ'câz dictating to a scribe while on horseback or when he was back in trenches.
-During a combat day, he broke his leg and was forced to surrender to Russian forces.
-He was taken prisoner by the Russian forces and spent 2.5 years in the Kostroma prisoner camp in the North-East of Moscow.
-During his imprisonment, one day the Russian Commander-in-Chief Grand Duke Nicholas Nikolaevich came to inspect the camp.
+During combat, he broke his leg and was forced to surrender to Russian forces.
+He was taken prisoner by the Russian forces and spent two and a half years in the Kostroma prisoner camp in the North-East of Moscow.

+According to legend, one day during his imprisonment, the Russian Commander-in-Chief Grand Duke Nicholas Nikolaevich came to inspect the camp.
 He walked in front of him but Nursi didn't stand up, unlike the other prisoners.
 He walked again but Nursi didn't pay any attention to Nicolaevich.
 Nicolaevich asked him whether he knew who he was.
 Nursi said that he knew who he was, but because he is a Muslim scholar and a person with faith is superior to a person without, he couldn't stand up, that would be disrespecting his own faith.
 Russian martial court ordered his execution.
 He asked to do his last prayer before the execution.
 After a couple of minutes, they took him and tried to blindfold him, which he refused, claiming that he wants to look at paradise.
 Nicolaevich admired the brave attitude of him and understood that his intention was not to insult him, his behavior was just self respect.
 Nicolaevich immediately ordered to stop the execution and asked for forgiveness from him.
 Later on, he was allowed to stay in a Tatar mosque nearby.

-After some time he found a way to escape from the Russian camp.
-He traveled to Istanbul via Warsaw, Berlin, Vienna, and Sofia.
-He was welcomed as a hero in Istanbul.
+The Russian February Revolution disrupted the Russian war effort and like many other Ottoman prisoners of war, Nursi escaped.
+He returned to Istanbul in June 1918 and was welcomed as a hero.